-- identifying, evaluating and making recommendations to our Board regarding nominees for election to our Board and its committees; - · considering and making recommendations to our Board regarding the composition of our Board and its committees; - reviewing developments in corporate governance practices; - · evaluating the adequacy of our corporate governance practices, reporting; and - evaluating the performance of our Board and of individual directors.
+• identifying, evaluating and making recommendations to our Board regarding nominees for election to our Board and its committees;

+- · considering and making recommendations to our Board regarding the composition of our Board and its committees; - reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices, reporting; and - evaluating the performance of our Board and of individual directors.

 Our Governance Committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
-A copy of our Governance Committee charter is available on our investor relations website at https://investors.rxsight.com.
-During 2022, our Governance Committee held three meetings.
+A copy of our Governance Committee charter is available on our investor relations website at https://investors.rxsight.com/corporate-governance/governance-overview.
+During 2023, our Governance Committee held four meetings.